 In Buddhist practice it is said that even if one does not have an awareness of emptiness, one can still recognize the suffering of the mind and, by reciting and meditating on the Heart Sutra, be born into trust.

 In the evening, join the village women under the full moon for a prayer session dedicated to peace and the happiness of all beings.

 Return to Leh, where you’ll have the opportunity to make any last purchases and prepare for your return to Delhi.

 In the evening, you’ll share a farewell dinner of Indian delicacies with the Omalaya team and your guide,Lhamo Tsepak.

 In the morning, you’ll take flight from Leh to enjoy some sightseeing in Delhi.
 You’ll start at the Lotus Temple which, constructed of marble in the 1980s, is open to pilgrims of all faiths for prayer and meditation.

 Later, discover Dilli Haat – a market in the heart of the city offering handicrafts and treasures from across India.

-An additional day in Delhi will accommodate any potential flight cancellations or delays due to weather conditions.
+An additional day in Delhi will accommodate if any potential flight cancellations or delays due to weather conditions occur.